Cals Refineries Ltd.

 The disclosures as per Rule 9 of Companies (Corporate Social Responsibility Policy)Rules 2014 is enclosed as Annexure-

-A) Changes in Directors and Key Managerial Personnel: Cessation of Directors:
+(A) Changes in Directors and Key Managerial Personnel (KMP):

 Reappointment of Directors:

 All Independent Directors have submitted declarations that they meet the criteria ofindependence as laid down under Section 149(6) of the Companies Act 2013 and Regulation16 (1) (b) of SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015.

 19. Number of meetings of the Board of Directors

-The Board met 5 Times during the year the details of which are given in CorporateGovernance report forming part of this annual report.
-The intervening gap between any twomeetings was within the time prescribed under Companies Act 2013.
+The Board met 5 times during the year the details of which are given in CorporateGovernance report forming part of this annual report.
+The intervening gap between any twomeetings was within the prescribed time limit under Companies Act 2013.

 20. Audit Committee

-A detail description about the audit Committee is given in the Corporate GovernanceReport forming part of the Director's Report.
+A detailed description about the audit Committee is given in the Corporate GovernanceReport forming part of the Director's Report.